 2018 Little League International Congress Agenda

-District Administrators from across the world will meet the weekend of January 19, 2018 in New Orleans to vote on rule changes for 2018.
-Click here to view the rule changes contained in the 2018 Little League International Congress Agenda.
+District Administrators from across the world met the weekend of January 19, 2018 in New Orleans to vote on rule changes for 2018.
+Click here to view the proposed rule changes contained in the 2018 Little League International Congress Agenda.

 The following excerpt is taken from the Official Regulations and Playing Rules of Little League® International Baseball:

 "… Little League Baseball is a program of service to youth.
 It is geared to provide an outlet of healthful activity and training under good leadership in an atmosphere of wholesome community participation.

 The movement is dedicated to helping children become good and decent citizens.
 It strives to inspire them with a goal and to enrich their lives toward the day when they must take their places in the world.
 It establishes for them rudiments of teamwork and fair play..."